-1 method for evaluating the effect of the professional 0 development on staff.
-The candidate demonstr resources, and systems including contributions o learning, and high expect special-needs students, systems (e.g., curriculun transportation) in further competency, the candidate Does Not Meet Meets Task 3A investigate two areas of the school's learning environment Investigate Two Areas of the School's Learning Environment (i.e., professional learning community, school improvement process, professional development, teacher leadership, school leadership teams, cultural proficiency, curriculum, and school climate), to include showing connections among areas of the learning environment, identification of factors contributing to the environment's strengths and weaknesses, and recommendations for improvement of areas determined to be ineffective; Task 3B analyze the school's budget, to include a discussion of how Analyze School's Budget resources are used and evaluated for adequacy and effectiveness; recommendations for improvement; and the impact of budget choices, particularly on low-income students, students with disabilities, and English learners; and Task 3C review the mission statement for the school, to include an Review Mission Statement analysis of the relationship among systems that fulfill the school's mission, a description of two of these systems (i.e., curriculum, instruction, assessment, discipline, attendance, maintenance, and transportation) and creation of a rating tool for the systems, and recommendations for system improvement to be discussed with the school's principal.
-Competency 4: Meetin g the Needs of Each Student The candidate demonstr development of, individua 226.Subpart C, individua Code 226, 20 U.S.C.
-14 of the Rehabilitation Act to disaggregate student in addressing the curricu work with school person appropriate program and and 23 III.
+Г method for evaluating the effect of the professional method for evaluating the effect of the professional development on staff.
+Competency 3: Manag ement of the Learning Environment rates the ability to understand and manage personnel, on a schoolwide basis to ensure adequacy and equity, f the learning environment to a culture of collaboration, trust, Does ctations; the impact of the budget and other resources on Not Meets special-needs students, as well as the school as a whole; and management of various Meet n, assessment, technology, discipline, attendance, ing the school's mission.
+As evidence of meeting this competency, the candid Task 3A investigate two areas of the school's learning environment Investigate Two Areas (i.e., professional learning community, school improvement of the School's process, professional development, teacher leadership, Learning Environment school leadership teams, cultural proficiency, curriculum, and school climate), to include showing connections among areas of the learning environment, identification of factors contributing to the environment's strengths and weaknesses, and recommendations for improvement of areas determined to be ineffective; Task 3B analyze the school's budget, to include a discussion of how Analyze School's resources are used and evaluated for adequacy and Budget effectiveness; recommendations for improvement; and the impact of budget choices, particularly on low-income students, students with disabilities, and English learners; and Task 3C review the mission statement for the school, to include an Review Mission analysis of the relationship among systems that fulfill the Statement school's mission, a description of two of these systems (i.e., curriculum, instruction, assessment, discipline, attendance, maintenance, and transportation) and creation of a rating tool for the systems, and recommendations for system improvement to be discussed with the school's principal. g the Needs of Each Student rates a thorough understanding of the requirements for, and alized education programs pursuant to 23 III.
 Adm.
-Code 22 learners.
-As evidence of ates a thorough understanding of the requirements for, and alized education programs pursuant to 23 III.
-Adm.
 Code alized family service plans (IFSP) pursuant to 23 III.
 Adm.
 36, and 34 CFR 300.24 (2006), and plans under Section 504 of 1973 (29 U.S.C.
-794 and 34 CFR 104), including the ability data, as well as employ other methods for assisting teachers alar needs of students with disabilities.
-The candidate can nel to identify English learners (ELs) and administer the d services, as specified under Article 14C of the School Code 28, to address the curricular and academic needs of English meeting this competency, the candidate shall: Does Not Meet Meets Task 4A Use Student Data to Modify Curriculum and Instructional Strategies use student data to work collaboratively with teachers to modify curriculum and instructional strategies to meet the needs of each student, including ELs and students with disabilities, and to incorporate the data into the School Task 4B Evaluate to Ensure a Wide Range of Improvement Plan; evaluate a school to ensure the use of a wide range of printed, visual, or auditory materials and online resources appropriate to the content areas and the reading needs and
+794 and 34 CFR 104), including the ability Does data, as well as employ other methods for assisting teachers Not Meets lar needs of students with disabilities.
+The candidate can Meet nel to identify English learners (ELs) and administer the d services, as specified under Article 14C of the School Code 28, to address the curricular and academic needs of English meeting this competency, the candidate shall: Task 4A use student data to work collaboratively with teachers to Use Student Data to modify curriculum and instructional strategies to meet the Modify Curriculum and needs of each student, including ELs and students with Instructional Strategies disabilities, and to incorporate the data into the School Took 4D Improvement Plan; Task 4B Evaluate to Ensure a evaluate a school to ensure the use of a wide range of Wide Range of printed, visual, or auditory materials and online resources muc Range of appropriate to the content areas and the reading needs and